 Our Access and Participation Plan was developed in consultation with Students' Union representatives according to the OfS guidance.
 They were members of the working group that oversaw the process of production and development of a draft plan, and they sit on the governance structures of the University that agreed the final version.
 The Students' Union did not request for any additional steps to be taken as a result of our student consultation and engagement.
-This is due in part to the University's long standing and strong commitment to working in partnership with the Students' Union which includes their significant involvement in the development of the University Strategy 2017-2022 that underpinned this Access and Participation Plan and now the new University Strategy 2031.
-Many of the strategic measures outlined in the plan were developed over a number of years through extensive student engagement ensuring that student views had been considered.
+This is due in part to the University's long standing and strong commitment to working in partnership with the Students' Union which includes their significant involvement in the development of the University Strategy 2017-2022 that underpins this Access and Participation Plan.
+Many of the strategic measures outlined in the plan were developed over a number of years through extensive student engagement ensuring that student views had been taken into account.
 In 2019-20, we further strengthened the way we collaboratively work with students through a new partnership agreement with the Students' Union.
 This ensures the continued active engagement of students in the development, implementation and evaluation of strategic measures outlined within the plan.

 The Student Submission (Annex 1) provides additional insight into some of the ways in which the University has recently worked in partnership with the Students' Union in response to student feedback.
-This includes the strengthening of our student representation systems and annually agreed joint learning, teaching and student experience priority objectives for the year ahead.
-The President of the Students' Union co-chairs the Student Experience Committee and in this capacity, initiates and shapes recommendations for key academic and other student-focused developments to the Academic Board.
+This includes the strengthening of our student representation systems and annually agreed joint learning and teaching priority objectives for the year ahead.
+The President of the Students' Union chairs the Student Experience Sub-committee of the University Learning and Teaching Committee and in this capacity, initiates and shapes recommendations for key academic developments to the Academic Board.
 The Students' Union also leads on a number of initiatives seeking feedback from students about their learning and campus experience, such as carrying out a series of themed 'student conversations' and has led sector-wide research to gain more in-depth insights at both an institutional and national level into student lifestyles and the impact of students' unions.